top of page

 Critically endangered animals die.JPG

 These nets do not only catch target sharks.
-In 2023 DPI recorded more than 89% of the catch as non-targeted “bycatch”, including threatened and protected species, such as turtles, seals and dolphins.
+In the 2023/24 shark mesh report recorded more than 94% of the catch as non-targeted “bycatch”, including threatened and protected species, such as turtles and dolphins.
 Rays represent the largest proportion of the catch.

 02